 Depart: leave Santiago any time on 25 March 2018.

 Docs: send your flights, insurance and passport copy in.

 Balance due: 90 days before departure on 11 December 2018.

 The primary aim of this classic expedition is to forge a new route from north to south through the Chilean Andes.
-This trekking expedition will combine fresh trails and parts of the renowned existing Condor Circuit and the 1,300 mile Greater Patagonia Trail to connect four volcanoes straddling the Argentinian border.
+This trekking expedition will combine fresh trails and parts of the renowned existing Condor Circuit to connect four volcanoes straddling the Argentinian border.

 March 2018 will mark the first attempted connection on this route through the wild borderlands of Chile and the heart of its volcano territory.
 The team will take the opportunity to attempt multiple peaks including Descobezado Grande, Cerro Azul, Plancho Peteroa and Volcan Peteroa during this challenging 140km trek with over 7500m of total ascent.